Kirubasettu/Sentimental-Analysis-/README.md

 # Sentimental-Analysis-
 ## Gather News Data
 You'll need a dataset of news articles.
-You can scrape news websites, use APIs like News API, or find pre-existing datasets
 ## Preprocess the Data
 Clean and preprocess the text data to remove noise, irrelevant information, and standardize the format.
 This may include lowercasing, removing stop words, punctuation, and stemming/lemmatization.
 ## Perform Sentiment Analysis